12 great Father's Day gifts: Unique, geeky, affordable and sure to thrill | ZDNet

 You can tell I'm incredibly fashion conscious by looking at my fantastic ensemble today.
 Yep.
 T-shirts is about as fancy as I get.
 And that's been the case with my Apple Watch band.
 I bought a black watch, so I got a black band.

 The folks at Casetify decided to attempt an intervention.
-They sent me this very nice band which matches ZDNet's colors.
+They sent me this very nice band that matches ZDNet's colors.
 Clearly, an Apple Watch band isn't for everyone (not everyone has an Apple Watch, after all).

-But if your Dad does have an Apple Watch, bling him into the 21st century.
-At fifty two bucks, it's actually more expensive than the drone, but if you're determined to give Dad some style, this is one way to go.
+But if your dad does have an Apple Watch, bling him into the 21st century.
+At $52, it's actually more expensive than the drone, but if you're determined to give you dad some style, this is one way to go.

 Sphero BB-8 Star Wars app-enabled droid